 Those calling for change argue that the current system is insulting to women by implying that they will always have to rely on their ex-partner.

 However, basing any changes on the idea that men and women now automatically have equal earning power is risky.
 Official figures show that the gender pay gap is still running at 9.4% for full time jobs.
 While 78% of low paid jobs such as caring, leisure and other service sectors, are generally women.

 It may then seem unfair to assume that the male and female halves of a relationship have an equal chance of becoming independent following a divorce, but this is the direction which many settlements have been moving in.

 If you are beginning the process of divorce, here are three ways you and your partner can agree a financial settlement.

-More and more couples today choose to draw up a prenuptial agreement – a contract that covers the way in which joint assets will be divided following a divorce.
+More and more couples today choose to draw up a prenuptial agreement which is a contract that covers the way in in splitting joint assets following a divorce.

 While some avoid drawing up a prenuptial agreement because it feels more than a little unromantic, the advantages are clear.
-The way in which you share the assets of the marriage will be decided when you’re on the best possible terms, avoiding the anger and bitterness which, despite the best efforts, often form part of any divorce.
+The decision to share the assets of the marriage are when you’re on the best possible terms.
+Avoiding anger and bitterness which, despite best efforts are part of any divorce.

 Of course, if you haven’t already drawn up and signed a prenuptial agreement with your spouse, it’s a little late now!
 In which case, you may want to consider option number two.